matthewnewell/matthewnewell.github.io/_posts/2014-09-25-refactor-rake.md

 ## Dave's Observations

 * Look at the shape of the code.
 Lots of indentations.
 * The code does a lot but it is difficult to understand exactly what it is doing.
-In ruby, a method should really only do one thing ([Single Responsibility Principle](http://c2.com/cgi/wiki?SingleResponsibilityPrinciple)).
+In ruby, a method should really only do one thing ([Single Responsibility Principle](http://www.slideshare.net/anildigital/solid-design-principles-in-ruby).
 * Recommend we extract the methods and then re-evaluate what the code is doing.

-## But first, some syntax cleanup
+## Syntax cleanup

 These two lines mean the same thing.
 The `evaluations.present?` is more expressive.